How to Use This Tool

 Paste screenshots directly

-Build a palette by clicking multiple spots
+Build a palette by clicking different areas

-Click color values to copy
+Click any value to copy

-Download your palette for reference
+Download the palette for reference

 Use high-resolution images